gabrielepluktaite/validate-framework/README.md

-The files shown here are used to render a website displaying the **VALIDATE Trustworthy AI Framework**, a resource we have developed to support the ethical development of an AI-based prognostic tool for outcome prediction of acute stroke patients.
+The files shown here are used to render a website displaying the **VALIDATE Trustworthy AI Framework**, a resource we have created to support the ethical development of an AI-based prognostic tool for outcome prediction of acute stroke patients.

 See [here](https://validate-project.eu) for more on the VALIDATE project.